Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:notation} summarizes the notation to be used in the paper.
-Section~\ref{sec:model} introduces the model setup, the PIA we will consider, and two useful technical lemmas.
-Section \ref{sec:v.gibbs} investigates various properties of the value function associated with a Gibbs-form relaxed control, including its regularity and PDE characterization.
+Section~\ref{sec:notation} collects the notation in the paper.
+Section~\ref{sec:model} introduces the model, the PIA to consider, and two useful technical lemmas.
+Section \ref{sec:v.gibbs} investigates properties of the value function associated with a Gibbs-form relaxed control, including its regularity and PDE characterization.
 In Section~\ref{sec.pia.convergence}, we first observe that the PIA does improve a policy recursively.
 To show that the recursive improvement generates an optimal relaxed control, we propose a delicate estimation procedure in Section~\ref{subsec:grand plan}, whose implementation requires theoretic preparations in Sections~\ref{subsec:Sobolev} and \ref{subsec:entropy}.
-Section~\ref{subsec:optimality} performs the delicate estimation, which leads to the desired result that the PIA yields an optimal relaxed control.
-Section~\ref{sec:examples} presents two optimal consumption problems where our theoretic result can be applied.
+Section~\ref{subsec:optimality} performs the estimation procedure, which yields the desired result that the PIA yields an optimal relaxed control.
+Section~\ref{sec:example} presents an optimal consumption problem where our theoretic result can be applied.
+We numerically implement the PIA and show that it does lead to an optimal relaxed control in this example.